 In addition to the usual exciting racing, there will be a demonstration of syncronised sailing by the Dublin based Water Wags, and a parade of vintage cars thanks to the Drimoleague Vintage Car Club.
 There will be food trucks and stalls to help keep the cost of feeding visiting families down, as well as BBQ facilities in our new club yard.

 For the non-sailors there will be lots of fun activities, kayaking, whale watching, sea fishing, guided walks, and of course the usual evening music, dancing and pub-based craic.

-Please do register now, you will get a 20% discount, and we will get information that will help us plan even better racing for you.
+Please do register now and we will get information that will help us plan even better racing for you.

 According to Don Street, who has spent the last 62 years racing, cruising, chartering, exploring, charting and writing about harbours on both sides of the Atlantic, “the approach to Glandore harbour is one of the most beautiful in the world”.
 He has further advice, “as you approach the harbour you pick up Adam, and then as you get closer, Eve.
 It is time to remember the sailing directions in use since the 16th century: avoid Adam, and hug Eve.”

 As you pass Eve, the beautiful inner harbour opens up, with views to the village of Glandore, and on the bluff to the West, three imposing Edwardian residences built when Glandore was known as the “Irish Riviera”.
 In front of you is McCarthy’s castle overlooking the harbour, and the charming Kilfaughnabeg Church, which is open to the public and well worth a visit.